ACE-IDS Air Traffic Control Displays

 - Guam CERAP at Anderson AFB

 - Indianapolis TRACON and ATCT at Indianapolis ARTCC

 Program Management & Customer Service

-AWI is committed to responding to our customer's needs in a manor that exceeds expectation.
-Below are some of the services we provided during the ACE-IDS program to help ensure it's success.
+AWI is committed to responding to our customer's needs in a manner that exceeds expectation.
+Below are some of the services we provided during the ACE-IDS program to help ensure its success.

 - Maintenance - AWI provided maintenance and support throughout each phase of the program.
 Upon completion of the contract period, maintenance activities were transitioned to the FAA technical support group (February 2006).